jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 ## Jamulus Software

-Jamulus is open source software and can therefore be modified by others.
-As such, the Jamulus project makes no representations related to privacy, data collection, or security with respect to your use of the software.
+Jamulus is open source software that can be modified by anyone.
+As such, the Jamulus project can make no representations related to privacy, data collection, or security with respect to your use of the software.

 ## General Information